 - You find yourself disagreeing with your boss and yet you act in meetings like you are fully supportive.
 The last person who disagreed was "shot on sight."

 - One of your employees loses his temper and yells at customers when under high stress.
 When you bring it up with him, he blames others.

 - Top performers are leaving, and poor performers are not challenged.
 Top performers are frustrated that others get away with as much as they do.

 Dialogue is a tested cure for communication problems.
 How we speak up and listen during crucial conversations makes all the difference.
 During the last 20 years, Vital Smarts Inc. surveyed almost a half-million people, interviewed over 5000 individuals, and worked with hundreds of organizations to discover the best solution to communication problems.
 Here's what they found:

 - The biggest driver of productivity is how people talk with those who perform poorly.

 - The primary indicators of team excellence are 1) how people disagree with the boss; and 2) how team members handle problems with each other.

 - The most influential people are those who skillfully bring up subjects that others avoid.

 - The biggest predictor of safety is whether people challenge those who violate safety rules.

-- The key factor in diversity is how individuals deal with the offensive actions of others in ways that are candid and respectful.
+- The key factor in diversity is how individuals deal candidly and respectfully with the offensive actions of others.